 Head of Department – Andy Hamilton

-Teaching Staff – Elizabeth Buckley (Deputy Head), Sally Dudley (Head of Girls Games), Joanne Howard (PE Teacher), James Lunch (PE Teacher), Martyn Kimber (Head of Boys Games), Ben Gannon (PE Teacher) and Andy Naish (Director of Sport),
+Teaching Staff – Elizabeth Buckley (Deputy Head), Sally Dudley (Head of Girls Games), Andy Naish (PE Teacher), Joanne Wright (PE Teacher), James Lunch (PE Teacher), Martyn Kimber (Head of Boys Games), Ben Gannon (PE Teacher) and Ben Taylor (Director of Sport),

 Physical Education at Wycliffe is offered as a core lesson for years 9 – 11 and as an academic subject at GCSE and A Level if pupils wish to further their study.
 With a BTEC also being offered at A Level.